Using Employee Feedback to Create a Great Company Culture

 Soliciting employee feedback is an effective way to measure your culture.
-The trouble is, most organizations don’t do it frequently enough.
+The trouble is, that most organizations don’t do it frequently enough.
 An annual survey is not enough, especially when you know your culture needs improvement and you are actively working on it.

-Trade in your once-a-year touchpoint for diagnostic tools that collect feedback in real time so you can look for themes that reoccur.
+Trade in your once-a-year touchpoint for diagnostic tools that collect feedback in real-time so you can look for themes that reoccur.
 Dig deeper into employee insights using employee feedback surveys.

-Inspirus has teamed up with the human insights partner The Happiness Index to offer their employee feedback surveys — on cultural assessment, diversity, equity and inclusion, vision & values, well-being and mental health, and more — via the Connects employee engagement platform! the 18+ surveys are based on neuroscience, providing deep insights into people’s motivations and priorities based on human psychology and behavior.
+Inspirus has teamed up with the human insights partner The Happiness Index to offer their employee feedback surveys — on cultural assessment, diversity, equity and inclusion, vision and values, well-being and mental health, and more — via the Connects employee engagement platform! the 18+ surveys are based on neuroscience, providing deep insights into people’s motivations and priorities based on human psychology and behavior.